SUSE/suse-at-home/install/InstallRKEonSLES15x86_64.md

-### Installing RKE on SLES 15 SP2
+# Installing RKE on SLES 15 SP2

-In this lab, we are going to install a single node Kubernetes Cluster using RKE on vms running SLES 15 SP2
+### At the end of the Lab you will have:
+* Single node Kubernetes Cluster running on a SUSE OS

-Helm 3 client will be installed and Certificate Manager will be deployed in the Kubernetes Cluster
+* Helm 3 client will be installed and Certificate Manager will be deployed in the Kubernetes Cluster

-#### Prerequisites
+### Prerequisites

-Clean installation of <a href="InstallSLESonx86.md"> SLES 15 SP2 x86_64</a> running "somewhere".
+* Clean installation of <a href="InstallSLESonx86.md"> SLES 15 SP2 x86_64</a> running "somewhere".
-This machine can be a local VM or an instance in the Cloud.
+  * This machine can be a local VM or an instance in the Cloud.

-Enable the Containers Module
-'''
-SUSEConnect -p sle-module-containers/15.2/x86_64
-'''
+    *  Docker installed and enabled
+  * tux user created
+    * ability to run docker
+* <a href="InstallKubernetesTools.md">Kubernetes  Tools Installed</a>

 Make sure  you install the Kubernetes  Tools before starting this lab

-<a href="InstallKubernetesTools.md">Installation of Kubernetes  Tools</a>

-###### Connect to Server
-###### as tux user (the rest of this lab assumes tux is the user)
+# Download RKE

+### 1) ssh to the server at tux

 ```
 ssh tux@IP Address
 ```

-###### Test the Docker service is running and the tux user can issue docker commands
+### 2) Test the Docker service is running and the tux user can issue docker commands
 ```
 docker ps